You and Me (Babe)

-"You and Me (Babe)" is a song by English musician Ringo Starr, released as the final track on his 1973 album Ringo.
+"You and Me (Babe)" is a song by the English musician Ringo Starr, released as the final track on his 1973 album Ringo.
 Starr's fellow ex-Beatle George Harrison wrote the song along with Mal Evans, the Beatles' longtime aide and a personal assistant to Starr during the making of Ringo.
 The track serves as a farewell from Starr to his audience in the manner of a show-closing finale, by lyrically referring to the completion of the album.
 During the extended fadeout, Starr delivers a spoken message in which he thanks the musicians and studio personnel who helped with the recording of Ringo – among them, Harrison, John Lennon and Paul McCartney, and his producer, Richard Perry.

 The recording of "You and Me (Babe)" features a series of well-regarded guitar solos from Harrison, and backing from musicians such as Nicky Hopkins and Klaus Voormann.
 Jack Nitzsche and Tom Scott contributed the song's musical arrangements.